spatiotemporal-data/spatiotemporal-data.github.io/posts/ts_conv.md

 ## II.
 Preliminaries

-In this study, we build the modeling concepts of Laplacian convolutional representation (LCR) upon several key ideas, including circular convolution, discrete Fourier transform, and fast Fourier transform, from the fields of signal processing and machine learning.
+In this study, we build the modeling concepts of Laplacian convolutional representation (LCR) upon several key essential ideas, including circular convolution, discrete Fourier transform, and fast Fourier transform, from the field of signal processing.
 In the following sections, we will discuss:

 - What are circular convolution, convolution matrix, and circulant matrix?
 - What is the convolution theorem?